Scott943/Prototrade_Docs/docs/_sources/quickstart.rst.txt

 .. code-block:: python

    if __name__ == '__main__':
-      main() # where main contains code for initalising the VirtualExchange and registering strategies
+      main() # main should contain the code for initalising the VirtualExchange and registering strategies